hermontes/soccer-camp/README.md

 # Soccer Camp Application

-A modern web application for managing soccer camp registrations and activities, built with focus on user experience.
+A web application for managing soccer camp registrations and activities, with focus on user experience.

 ## Technologies